vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 725

 by the B BRAS), to Stein's notes in his translation of the Raja-tarangini and his memoir on the Ancient Geography of Kashmir published separately (and also embodied in the 2nd volume of the translation of Kalhana's work).
 All the names of tirthas are transliterated into the English alphabet and arranged according to the English mode of spelling.
 For the Mahābhārata references are given to the oblong Bombay edition and by citing names of parvans, but in the case of the Rāmāyana Roman figures I to VI are employed for the Bala, Ayodhyā, Aranya, Kiskindhā, Sundara, Yuddha and Uttara kāndas respectively.
 For the Rāmāyana I have used the edition brought out by the Madras Law Journal Press in 1933.
 Among Purāṇas the Anandāśrama editions of the Agni, Brahma, Brahmavaivarta, Matsya, Vāyu and Padma have been relied upon and as to the rest of the Mahapurānas the Venkate śvara Press editions have been used (except in the case of the Nrasimhapurāpa of which the ṛdition of Messrs.
 Gopal Narayan & Co. and the Bhāgayatapurāns, of which the Nirnayasāgara edition of the bare text have been referred to).
 The Skandapurāna has been a source of great trouble and labour, Owing to the limited time at my disposal I have not been able to digest thoroughly the ninety thousand; and odd verses of that purāna, though I have very carefully gone into the Kāśikhanda and some other khandas.
 Besides, there are two separate recensions of the Skanda and large portions of it appear to be apocrypbal and later additions.
-The seven big sections of the Skanda viz Mabesvarakhanda, Vaisnava, Brāhma, Kāśi, Ārantya, Nāgara, Prabhāsa are indicated by Roman figures from I to VI and the sub-sections by Arabic figures.
+The seven big sections of the Skanda viz Mabesvarakhanda, Vaiṣṇava, Brāhma, Kāśi, Ārantya, Nāgara, Prabhāsa are indicated by Roman figures from I to VI and the sub-sections by Arabic figures.
 Some of these sub-sections have further sub-divisions into Pūrvārdha and Uttarārdba, , ,

 I have made endeavours to locate the tirthas as far as possible.
 Inscriptions have been drawn upon in several cases for locating the tirthas and for their antiquities and history.
 The principal Sanskrit authorities (except Kalbana) are often very Fague as compared with even foreign writers like Hiouen Thsang, Alberuni and Abul Fazal.
 Where I was not myself sure I have given references to the texts alone, and in some cases to the views of Cunningham, Dey, Pargiter and others If the same name happens to be given to different tirtbas located at different places, I have 'indicated the several different places bearing the same name by employing the capital letters